 While progress has been made in identifying cultural landscapes during the past decade, much more work is needed to document these designed and vernacular places.
-Since 2010 landscape architecture preservation enthusiasts from every state have been challenged to complete at least one HALS short format history to increase awareness of particular cultural landscapes.
+Since 2010, landscape architecture preservation enthusiasts from every state have been challenged to complete at least one Historic American Landscapes Survey (HALS) short format history to increase awareness of particular cultural landscapes.

 2016 HALS Challenge: Documenting National Register Listed Landscapes

 2015 HALS Challenge: Documenting Modernist Landscapes 2015 HALS Challenge Results

 2014 HALS Challenge: Documenting Landscapes of the New Deal2014 HALS Challenge Results

 2013 HALS Challenge: Documenting the Cultural Landscapes of Women2013 HALS Challenge Results

 2012 HALS Challenge: Documenting the American Latino Landscape 2012 HALS Challenge Results

 2011 HALS Challenge: Celebrating Cultural Landscapes of Diversity 2011 HALS Challenge Results

 2010 HALS Challenge: Revisiting Cultural Landscapes of Childhood2010 HALS Challenge Results